French wine: Picardy

 Picardy is not an official wine region anymore.
 Yet it has a rich history related to grapegrowing and winemaking and has recently been demonstrating a revival of its viticulture.
 40 villages of Picardy (south of the Aisne department) are now part of the Champagne area and several small recreational vineyards were established in the last two decades e.g. in Coucy le Château, Gerberoy, Gouvieux, Clairoix, etc.

 Provence

-Provence, in the south-east and close to the Mediterranean.
+Provence is in the south-east and close to the Mediterranean.
 It is perhaps the warmest wine region of France and produces mainly rosé and red wine.
 It covers eight major appellations led by the Provence flagship, Bandol.
 Some Provence wine can be compared with the Southern Rhône wines as they share both grapes and, to some degree, style and climate.
 Provence also has a classification of its most prestigious estates, much like Bordeaux.

 Rhône

-Rhône Valley, primarily a red-wine region in south-eastern France, along the Rhône River.
+The Rhône Valley, primarily a red-wine region in south-eastern France, along the Rhône River.
 The styles and varietal composition of northern and southern Rhône differ, but both parts compete with Bordeaux as traditional producers of red wines.